 As such, Thanksgiving should be the one day of the year when technology takes a back seat to laughter, conversation, and genuine face-to-face interaction.
 Put the smartphone away, disconnect from social media, and pack up the laptop, right?
 Easier said than done, of course—as is relaxing on what can quickly become one of the most stressful holidays of the year.

-Which is why we’ve compiled the following 5 tips for putting technology to work in productive, positive ways this Thanksgiving:
+This is why we’ve compiled the following five tips for putting technology to work in productive, positive ways this Thanksgiving:

-4. Put DVR, TiVo, and other video/TV solutions to work.
-Everybody wants to watch their own personal Thanksgiving tradition: the Macy’s Parade, football games, “A Charlie Brown Thanksgiving”… Rather than fighting over the remote, though, put technology like DVR, TiVo, or even the streaming service that can dial up Aunt Martha’s favorite show in an instant to use.
+4) Put DVR, TiVo, and other video/TV solutions to work.
+Everybody wants to watch their own personal Thanksgiving tradition: the Macy’s Parade, football games, “A Charlie Brown Thanksgiving”, etc. Rather than fighting over the remote, though, put technology like DVR, TiVo, or even the streaming service that can dial up Aunt Martha’s favorite show in an instant to use.
 Don’t like watching TV?
 Use that giant screen to let everyone display family pictures from throughout the year (Note: one tech-wise family member required).

 5) Do your Black Friday shopping online.
 The paradigm is finally starting to shift on this American “tradition” that probably turns off more people than it turns on.
 Just look at outdoor retailer REI, which in October announced that it would close all of its stores on Black Friday so that employees (on paid holidays, no less) and customers could #OptOutside and spend the day NOT battling it out over that big sale.
 Of course, plenty of us would rather spend the day relaxing in the comfort of our own homes, which is totally fine—and provides a great opportunity to get some easy online shopping done.